 4 Factors That Influence The Price of a Blog

-While revenue and profit is the major factor that determines bog value, there are some other factors that make a difference.
+While revenue and profit is the major factor that determines the valuation, some other factors make a difference.

 These are often factors that determine whether you will be getting a multiple on the low side of the common range or the high side.